List of Xbox 360 accessories: USB storage devices

 The Xbox 360 can read USB storage devices such as thumb drives, Zunes, iPods (except iPod Touch and iPhone), MP3 players, PSPs, and hard drives, however an Optional Media Update is required to play music and other files from certain music players, this is available from the Xbox Live Marketplace.

 The devices which have been previously mentioned can be used to play music, or to view pictures and videos.
 FAT, FAT32 and HFS+ file systems are supported, but NTFS and exFAT are not.

 On March 26, 2010, Microsoft announced a system update allowing the use of standard USB flash drives to store game profiles, saves, demos, and other Xbox 360 content would be coming on April 6.

-According to Major Nelson, any USB flash drive over 1GB can be configured for use, with up to 16GB per device and two devices per system.
+According to Major Nelson, any USB flash drive over 1 GB can be configured for use, with up to 16 GB per device and two devices per system.
 He also announced that Microsoft will be partnering with SanDisk to create Xbox 360 branded USB flash drives that will come pre-configured for use right out of the box.
-With the Fall 2012 Dashboard update, released on October 16, 2012, the flash drive size limit has been increased to 32GB.
-A Dashboard update on April 30, 2015, increased the storage limit to 2TB.
+With the Fall 2012 Dashboard update, released on October 16, 2012, the flash drive size limit has been increased to 32 GB.
+A Dashboard update on April 30, 2015, increased the storage limit to 2 TB.